3.d.1. Criticism of Neo-Darwinism

 The neo-Darwinian theory is still the prevailing doctrine despite the name being considered old-fashioned.
 Now it is directly accepted that Darwin was right though, the reasoning will be the last update; it is not so relevant if it is the Modern Synthetic Theory or the Punctuated Equilibrium.

 There is a brief description of the Neo-Darwinism in chapter 9.

 3.d.2.
 Criticism of the Synthetic Theory of evolution

-Let us cite two examples we could find:
+Let us cite two examples:

 Nowadays, the topic of random mutations manages to survive to common knowledge about modifications taking place much more frequently in some parts of the DNA.
 The reasons are not chemical but somewhat logical or functional concerning the genome structure.
-Regardless, not even the academy accepts the possibility that mutations are not random.
+Regardless, not even academia accepts the possibility that mutations are not random.
 It would be a good-bye axiom!